Identity documents of Australia: Issues

 While it is rare for people to be stopped on the street and asked for identity documents, it was raised in NSW parliament that there are 47 (possibly more) theoretical instances where identity particulars and/or documents need to be supplied to authorities by state law alone.
 In some cases head covering may need to be removed.
 In 2016, proposed laws to force bicycle riders in NSW to carry identity were abandoned after public resistance.
 Drivers must carry a drivers licence, however for most people, while they can be asked for identity (Name and address etc.), failure not to show should generally not result in any breach of law, however they may be refused entry, refused passage, or arrested if there is an associated suspected breach of law (e.g. supplying false details to Police).

 There have been two proposals to introduce ID cards for tax and social security access in Australia: The Australia Card in 1985 by the Hawke Labor Government and the Health and Social Services Access Card in 2006 by the Howard Liberal Government.
 Although neither card would have been an official compulsory ID card, they were both criticised as leading to de facto ID cards.
 Ultimately, both proposals failed.
 On 22 October 2017, Pauline Hanson was reported requesting a new identity card to stop Welfare fraud.
 It has been suggested that the Australia Card has been delivered gradually over time utilising cooperation of various state and federal government agencies and documents.

-New alcohol laws in 2017 require pubs and bars to scan ID documents against a database of people who should be denied alcohol, for which foreign passports and driver licences are not valid.
+Queensland alcohol laws in force since 2017 require pubs and bars that trade past midnight to scan ID documents against a database of people who should be denied alcohol, for which foreign passports and driver licences are not valid.